 Day 6 — Agrigento / Valley of the Temples

 Step back thousands of years on a visit to the Valley of the Temples, part of the Agrigento archaeological zone containing the vestiges of an ancient Greek city once known as “the most beautiful city of mortals.”
 Here, seven Doric temples and sanctuaries dating to the 5th and 6th centuries B.C. line a picturesque ridge.
 Explore the Temple of Ercole, one of the oldest of the temples; the beautifully preserved Temple of Concordia, which was later transformed into a Christian church; and the Temple of Olympian Zeus, the largest known Doric temple.
 Gain further insights into the significance of these evocative ruins at the Museum of Agrigento.
 After lunch at leisure and free time this afternoon, reconvene for a cooking demonstration and dinner together.
-(B,D)
+(B,L,D)

 Day 7 — Villa Romana del Casale / Syracuse